 The present exploitation of fishery resources in upland regions mainly comes in the form of capture fisheries and fish production through culture practices is gaining momentum.
 Coldwater fish farming is practiced in various countries, with focus on species like trout, salmon, and char.
 In Asia, Countries like India, China, and Vietnam have significant cold-water fish farming industries, with a focus on species like trout and salmon.
 Countries like Norway, Scotland, and Ireland have well-established Coldwater fish farming industries, with a focus on species like salmon and trout.
 The United States and Canada have significant Coldwater fish farming industries, with a focus on species like salmon and trout.
 The climate change is affecting Coldwater fish populations, making it essential to develop resilient and adaptable breeding programs.
 The disease management challenge issue in Coldwater fish farming, requiring effective attention as strategy for health management measures giving major emphasis on water resources for the country's food security and economic growth.
 In Himalayan mountain ranges influence climate change is very high and the monsoons deviates to tropical and subtropical zone (below 38° N latitude), protected by the high Himalayan mountain ranges against the cold winds from the north.
 The mean daily temperature during the summer drops to 20 °C that deviate changes in altitude, the key determinant factor for cold water conditions in the Himalayan belt.
 (Johri et al., 1989.
 In the Himalayan region, the lakes and reservoirs differ greatly along the altitudinal in their origin, mixing pattern, salinity, trophic status and total biodiversity including fish diversity.
-The cold water fisheries sector confined in Himalayan region exists vast potential of rivers and streams (Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh) and Lakes and reservoirs (Dal Lake, Manasbal Lake, and Tehri Dam), Rivers (Ganga, Brahmaputra, and Indus) The key fish species includes Trout (Rainbow, Brown, and Brook), Mahseer (Golden and Silver), Snow Trout, Catla and various carp species.
+The cold water fisheries sector confined in Himalayan region exists vast potential of rivers and streams (Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh) and Lakes and reservoirs (Dal Lake, Manasbal Lake, and Tehri Dam), Rivers (Ganga, Brahmaputra, and Indus).
+The key fish species includes Trout (Rainbow, Brown, and Brook), Mahseer (Golden and Silver), Snow Trout, Catla and various carp species.
 Mahaseer, Snow trout and Indian hill trout are the principle cold water fish species inhabiting the mountain waters of India.
 Mahaseer fishery of cold water is one of the major game fishes of Himalaya’s.
-The practice involves breeding and rearing of fish species that are adapted to colder water temperatures, typically found in high altitude regions such as the Himalayas.(Sharma et al 2018).
-Trout, a cold water fish species, is the most commonly cultured fish in India. .Trout farming in Jammu and Kashmir, Mahseer conservation in Uttarakhand, Snow Trout cultivation in Sikkim and Arunachal Pradesh have achieved great success.
+The practice involves breeding and rearing of fish species that are adapted to colder water temperatures, typically found in high altitude regions such as the Himalayas (Sharma et al 2018).
+Trout, a cold water fish species, is the most commonly cultured fish in India.
+Trout farming in Jammu and Kashmir, Mahseer conservation in Uttarakhand, Snow Trout cultivation in Sikkim and Arunachal Pradesh have achieved great success.
 The climate change has already affected the trends of some important biological processes resulting in changes in primary production and fish distribution.
 Climate change affected primary production and fish stock distribution have negative implication for food security in many tropical countries (FAO, 2015).
 Thus the major challenges in Indian fisheries are habitat degradation and fragmentation, overfishing and poaching, climate change and water pollution, inadequate infrastructure and resources and limited awareness and training among fishermen (Kaur and Tewari, 2023).
 The region is vast, uneven and versatile inhabiting rich biological floral and faunal diversity.
 These areas are broadly divided into eastern Himalaya, central Himalaya and western Himalaya, each of these having different physiographic and faunal diversity (Singh, 2015)